 - world has a single id, anyone, that represents anyone. - auth doesn't use any id, represents any authenticated user. - digest uses a username:password string to generate MD5 hash which is then used as an ACL ID identity.
 Authentication is done by sending the username:password in clear text.
-When used in the ACL the expression will be the username:base64 encoded SHA1 password digest. - ip uses the client host IP as an ACL ID identity.
-The ACL expression is of the form addr/ bits where the most significant bits of addr are matched against the most significant bits of the client host IP.
+When used in the ACL the expression will be the username:base64 encoded SHA1 password digest. - host uses the client host name as an ACL ID identity.
+The ACL expression is a hostname suffix.
+For example, the ACL expression host:corp.com matches the ids host:host1.corp.com and host:host2.corp.com, but not host:host1.store.com. - ip uses the client host IP as an ACL ID identity.
+The ACL expression is of the form addr/bits where the most significant bits of addr are matched against the most significant bits of the client host IP.

-5.1.2 ZooKeeper C client API
+5.1.2.
+ZooKeeper C client API